Welsh Rugby Union Premiership: Table

+Clubs and locations

 Competition history

 Ahead of the 1990–91 season, the Welsh Rugby Union announced that the top 38 clubs would play in the Heineken National League, split into four divisions with the top ten teams forming the Premier League.
 Each club would play each other home and away in a double round-robin format.
 The ten teams that were part of the inaugural Premier Division were Abertillery, Cardiff, Bridgend, Glamorgan Wanderers.
 Llanelli, Neath, Newbridge, Pontypool, Pontypridd and Swansea.

 For the 1999–2000, 2000–01 and 2001–02 seasons, it was reformatted as the Welsh-Scottish League with the addition of Edinburgh and Glasgow alongside the Welsh teams; and run jointly by the Scottish Rugby Union and the Welsh Rugby Union.

 Originally at the top tier of rugby in Wales, the league lost this status in 2003 with the implementation of the WRU's "Regional Rugby" plan, by which the country would be represented in top-level competitions, i.e. the Celtic League (now URC) and Heineken Cup, by five (now four) regionally based sides.
 The clubs in the Premier Division became largely developmental sides for the regional teams.

 Over succeeding years the league structure was to be changed in order to strengthen the structure of the semi-pro sides feeding the regions.
 Under the WRU's plan, playing records and facilities will be the main criteria in determining which clubs would stay in the Premiership.

 In the 2005–06 season the Welsh Premier Division consisted of 16 clubs.
 Division One Champions Maesteg and runners-up Glamorgan Wanderers were promoted from Division 1 to join 14 clubs who played Premiership rugby the previous season.
 The clubs relegated down to Division 1 were Caerphilly, Llanharan and Newbridge, thus, reducing the division from 17 to 16 clubs.

 For the 2006–07 season, the Welsh Premier Division was reduced once more to 14 teams.
 The 2006–07 league was won by Neath RFC, making it three wins in three years.

 For the 2007–08 season, a new points system was adopted, following the same system used in the Celtic League, where teams earn four points for a win and two for a draw, and can earn bonus points for either scoring four tries or losing by less than seven points.
 The relegation rules also changed during the season, stating that if a team failed to meet ground and facility standards during the season, then that club would fall into the final place rather than the club that finished last through points.